ognen/unienv/README.md

 the intricacies of all the development environments involved in a source tree and letting them focus only on the issues they are an expert on.

+On OS X, `unienv` also makes sure that the your `*env` environment is effective outside of the terminal.
+This is especially important when wrting `Xcode` build phase scripts.

 # Development Environment Initialization

 A developer using `unienv` has only to: